 Although immigration consultants do not need to complete three years of law school as an immigration lawyer would, there is still a series of educational and administrative steps they must complete in order to practice.

 An immigration consultant’s knowledge of immigration policy and the law is often comparable to that of an immigration lawyer.
-The main difference being that a lawyer can represent you in court if your case is unusually complicated.
+The main difference is that a lawyer can represent you in court if your case is unusually complicated.
 The right RCIC can advise you and ensure your application is correct from the start, so there is no need to worry about such extreme circumstances.

 If you are unsure about hiring an RCIC, it may reassure you to take a closer look at the process of becoming one.